jaspreet-singh-sahota/assignment-project/README.md

 ## features
 - collapsing navbar
 - horizontal scrolling rating cards where you check the individual's rating
-- User can navigate to different pages from the navbar
+- User can navigate to different pages from the navbar(For now Individual page only)
 - can play the video from the Homepage and Individual page

 <!-- Live Link (Netlify) -->